Eight Months Gone: 1974 Chevrolet Camaro Z/28 – Sold?

 In addition to the new, heavier safety bumper front end, Chevrolet stylists switched the graphics from the separated two-strip design to a polarizing three-stripe look.
-We’re pleased the restorer of this 1974 Chevrolet Camaro Z/28 currently listed here on Craigslist in Bennet, Colorado (Denver) elected to have the stripes reapplied following a new paint job three years ago.
+We’re pleased the restorer of this 1974 Chevrolet Camaro Z/28, originally listed in April 2022 on Craiglist in Bennet, Colorado (Denver), elected to have the stripes reapplied following a new paint job three years ago.
 The seller reports only five thousand miles for the odometer reading, so you’ll have to confirm with the seller whether that’s an error or the mileage accrued since the car’s restoration.

 Chevrolet launched the second-generation version of General Motors (“GM”) F-Body, the Camaro, in the spring of 1970.
 Longer, lower, and wider than the first-generation model, GM engineers focused on making the second-generation Camaro more of a driver’s car.
 Despite the larger, fastback hardtop styling, the basic unibody structure utilizing a front subframe, A-arm, and coil spring front suspension combined with a leaf-sprung rear axle design remained in place.